How much do 19 inch Gemini Wheels and Tyres improve the Energy Efficiency of the Model Y Performance?

 What to do/take:

 • Make sure your cold tyre pressures are correct, keep monitoring those pressures throughout the journey.
+Do not neglect your tyres at any time during the trip, check the wear particularly the inner rears.

 • Study Plugshare thoroughly before you leave, especially the comments.
 While charging during the journey check Plugshare for your next stop just in case there’s any late changes.
 Always check into Plugshare so other EV drivers on the Nullarbor can plan ahead.
 Edit: it has become very apparent that the number of EVs crossing the Nullarbor have increased significantly through November and December 2022, there is a chance you could arrive at a charge point that is already in use, it is in your best interest to plugshare your journey so other drivers can liaise with you.
-The simple 30 second task of checking into plugshare by yourself and other EV travelers could save you 3 or 4 hours of wasted time at the next charge stop.
+The simple 30 second task of checking into plugshare by yourself and other EV travellers could save you some time at the next charge stop.

 • Take the correct charging cable plus plan B and C cables.
-The correct cable is a 3 phase Juice Booster 2 or KHONS cable, the Tesla GEN2 UMC to 3 phase tail is a plan D and should NOT be used on Nullarbor 3 phase outlets unless you’re desperate.
+As there is now DC charging all the way across you should not need alternate charging cables, however let me be clear on this, IT DOESN’T HURT TO PACK ANY CHARGING CABLES YOU ALREADY OWN.
+The alternate correct cable is a 3 phase Juice Booster 2 or KHONS cable, the Tesla GEN2 UMC to 3 phase tail is a plan D and should NOT be used on Nullarbor 3 phase outlets unless you’re desperate.

 • I can not stress how important it is to follow the mantra of ALWAYS BE CHARGING, do not cut your charging session short at a working charge point because you think the next one is faster or cheaper.

 • Telstra is the only choice for any chance of phone reception (of course if you fit in your roaming Starlink dish you’re king of the Nullarbor).
 Even carriers using the Telstra network do not work.
+Note: I highly suggest that you get yourself a Starlink Mini with roaming, it is very good value now.
+Also enable Wi-Fi calling on you phone.

 • Keep yourself busy and the charging time won’t appear so slow, Nullarboring is a term used by people with no imagination.
+Nowadays most charging sessions will be between 20 and 50 minutes.

 • Have the BOM app on your phone – The air temp and wind direction can have a big effect on your range, plan ahead and add more charge than you require to be safe.